 - Software evolution processes depend on

 - The type of software being maintained

 - The development processes used

 - The skills and experience of the people involved.

 - Process may be informal or formal

 - Proposals for change are the driver for system evolution.

+- requests for new features

+- bug reports

+- ideas for improvements

-Change implementation
+Change implementation:

-- Requirements (follow change process)
+- Modify Requirements (follow change process)

 - Analysis

 - Update specifications

 - Validation

 - Program understanding, as needed

-- Design
+- Modify Design

 - Update design documents and/or models

-- Implementation
+- Modify Implementation

 - Modify source code

-- Testing
+- Re-Testing